mr-mvm/Windows-Software-Development-Portfolio/Enhanced/README.md

 ```

 ### Step 2: Replace the Default Files
-Copy the provided `EnhancedProgram.cs`, `EnhancedAboutForm.cs`, `EnhancedAboutForm.Designer.cs`, and `ConfigManager.cs` from this repository into your project.
+Copy the provided `EnhancedProgram.cs`, `EnhancedAboutForm.cs`, `EnhancedAboutForm.Designer.cs`, and `EnhancedConfigManager.cs` from this repository into your project.

 ### Step 3: Build and Run
 ```bash